-The environment, in which a patient is treated, can be a repository for pathogenic microorganisms, which can survive the most rigorous disinfection practices.
+The environment, in which a patient is treated, can be a repository for microorganisms, which can survive the most rigorous disinfection practices.
 Organisms can be transmitted to a patient via their environment, their caregiver or from a patient’s own skin.
-On any given day, about one in 25 hospital patients acquires at least one HAI, meaning that nearly 650,000 patients contract one of these infections annually.
+On any given day, about one in 31 hospital patients acquires at least one HAI.

 By aggressively treating HAIs and misusing antibiotics, hospitals must now combat costly multi-drug resistant organisms (MDROs).
 MDROs lead to unnecessary tests on newly admitted patients, longer lengths of patient stay and higher patient mortality rates.